invest-composer/composer-trade-mcp/README.md

 ## Available tools
 Once your LLM is connected to the Composer MCP Server, it will have access to the following tools:

-- `create_symphony` - Define an automated strategy using Composer's system.
-- `backtest_symphony` - Backtest a symphony that was created with `create_symphony`
+- `backtest_symphony` - Backtest a symphony that was created by AI
 - `search_symphonies` - Search through a database of existing Composer symphonies.
 - `backtest_symphony_by_id` - Backtest an existing symphony given its ID
 - `save_symphony` - Save a symphony to the user's account